 There are generally two types of inflatable kites, 2 line, and 4 line inflatables.
 The advantages of 2 line are ease of use and stability.
 The advantage of a 4 line inflatable is higher performance and better power control (by changing the Angle Of Attack or AOA of the kite).

 Due to many good characteristics, excellent wind range, ease of jump, and wide range of choices, inflatable kites have more or less dominated the kitesurfing market and made major in-road to the kite snowboarding and kite skiing market with the introduction of the 5th line to facilitate relaunching on snow.

 Flat Inflatable Kites (Bow Kites)

-A more detail discussion of the flat inflatable kites can be found at
+A more detailed discussion of the flat inflatable kites can be found at Flat LEI Kites

 - Flat inflatable kites can be fully depowered

-- Flat inflatable kites have larger wind range
+- Flat inflatable kites have a larger wind range

 - Flat inflatable kites can relaunch easier

 With such advantages, flat inflatables replaced the standard inflatable kites as the dominant kitesurfing kite in 2006.

 Framed Single Skin Kites